msys2/msys2.github.io/makepkg----Creating-packages-for-msys2.md

 In msys2 there are 2 types of packages
 * msys2 packages - these run in the emulation layer and are typically linux only programs
-* mingw packages - these are native mingw-w64 packages that create native programs for windows
+* mingw packages - these run natively just like any other windows program